Going ‘Gluten-Free’ Isn’t for Everyone

 The disease is commonly diagnosed in early to mid-adulthood, typically in caucasians of Northern European descent.
 An estimated 1 percent of the population is affected by celiac disease, although few of those people are formally diagnosed through medical testing.
 In adults, the disease can result in low iron levels, short stature and weak bones.
 In about 10 percent of patients, an itchy rash on the back of the arms, torso, neck or scalp can also occur.

 With the increasing popularity of going gluten-free, many restaurants have sought to capitalize on the trend by offering such options on their menus.
 But those items may not always live up to the “gluten-free” name.
+Today, there’s even a gluten-free bread machine on the market, so the food industry is catching up with this demand.

 “Restaurants may not fully realize which ingredients are gluten-free, or they may prepare food on shared surfaces or with shared utensils,” said Dr. Lauren Schneekloth, a family medicine physician at Penn State Medical Group.
 “Gluten-free pasta may be served with a sauce thickened with wheat flour, or gluten-free onion rings could share cooking oil with gluten-containing foods.”